voltsemu/volts/README.md

 If it is a choice between OOP and procedural code, make procedural code.

+exceptions are banned, no exceptions at all. ever.

 # How to play a game
 soon